anabaei/Javascript/GCP.md

 * Detective Control: A measure that use to identify suspiciouse activity if it occurs.
 For example an intrution detective system that monitors system activity and alert analyist if there is possible intruder.
 Google Cloud Security command Center is an example of intrution.
 * Respond: An application that automatically respond to security events.
 Via email could notify you
 * Recovery: Is measure that restore access and functionality in the event of failure.
 Where you can revert to backup after you attack
+* A cloud security analyst is asked to add protective controls to their organization’s defense in depth model.
+What controls should the analyst implement?
+*

 ### Shared Responsibilty Model: